Little Ribbon Branding Packaging WEB

 ABOUT LITTLE RIBBON

 Little Ribbon is a small and independent brand; each piece is designed in-house and handmade with a lot of love and dedication in Chile, South America.
-By designer Consuelo Azócar (Elo), a member of the EGL community since the early 2000s.
+By designer Consuelo Azócar (Elo), a member of the Chilean EGL community.
 Each collection is focused on designs with classic, baroque, and a little sweet accents, inspired by Lolita Fashion.
 Little Ribbon offers more than one size per model (in necklaces, bracelets, and rings) for a better fit and comfort.
 Furthermore, various color options are offered to make each jewelry piece versatile with your coordinates.

 Lolita fashion is recognized by its meticulousness, quality, and design through clothing and accessories.
 Accessories are essential in an outfit because they add personality and attitude.
 But unfortunately, Lolita jewelry is often made of low-quality materials, such as brass.
 A material that can quickly lose its color and other properties, typically derived from an alloy of zinc, copper, lead, or nickel.
 Lead and nickel are both cumulative toxins, which means that even small amounts over time can cause health issues.
 The use of a high percentage of nickel in jewelry has been linked to millions of allergic reactions, leading to rashes and blisters on the skin.
 Personally, I suffer from dermatitis because my skin is very sensitive and reactive, I can only use certain cosmetics and even detergent for my clothes.
 So, in this context, I know firsthand the consequences of wearing jewelry made of brass and non-hypoallergenic alloys.

-As a result, Little Ribbon’s fine jewels is crafted with a variety of hypoallergenic, high-quality, long-lasting materials and components.
+As a result, Little Ribbon’s quality jewels are crafted with a variety of hypoallergenic, high-quality, long-lasting materials and components.
 Including sterling silver, gold vermeil, stainless steel, pewter, rhodium-plated, glass, reconstituted beads and semi-precious stones.

 Little Ribbon Sketch vertical II